brandon1024/IEEE-Workshop/PART2-MEMORY-ALLOCATION/README.md

 }
 ```

-Functionally, the two examples are the same.
+Functionally, the two examples are the same; you ask for space, and you're given space.
 The difference here is that you can create an array of any size, known or unknown at compile time.

 Things get tricky with this fancy dynamic memory allocation stuff.
 Notice that I call `free(array)` before the function returns?
 You need to do this, because otherwise the memory you allocated will remain in the heap, and you won't have any way to reference it.
 This is known as a [memory leak](https://en.wikipedia.org/wiki/Memory_leak).